kljr/SpringboardVM/README.md

 ## Prerequisites

 - Linux or Mac (with NFS, required)
-- Composer installed globally, and preferably renamed or aliased in your shell as "composer"".
+- Composer.phar installed globally, preferably renamed and moved to /usr/local/bin/composer.
 - Drush installed globally (see Drush notes below)
 - VirtualBox 5.1.10 or later (5.0.32 appears to still work on Mac)
 - Vagrant 1.8.6 or later